Lessons and Open Questions from a Unified Study of Camera-Trap Species Recognition Over Time: Introduction

-\item \textbf{Algorithm developers}: (1) we transform the LILA BC repository (historically challenging for developers to access) into a standardized benchmark designed for evaluating robust adaptive models in the real world; (2) we identify critical, overlooked challenges about \textit{what}, \textit{how}, and \textit{when} to update models under field constraints (\eg, scarce or imbalanced data, non-stationary streams).
+\item \textbf{Algorithm developers}: (1) We transform the LILA BC repository, which has historically been difficult for developers to use at scale, into a standardized benchmark for evaluating robust real-world adaptation.(2) We identify critical but overlooked challenges about \textit{what}, \textit{how}, and \textit{when} to update models under field constraints (\eg, scarce or imbalanced data, non-stationary streams).
 By steering development toward these practitioner-driven questions, we aim to accelerate progress in this vital scientific application area. \end{itemize}